 Luckily for you, we know exactly how to prepare for these shortages before they happen.

-Prepping is the only way to protect yourself from shortages in 2022.
+Prepping is the only way to protect yourself from shortages in 2022, as well as preparing for inflation.
 With products already in short supply, January is the time to start stocking up before the shelves are empty.

 We cannot predict for certain what products will be available in stores but, we can come close.

 By looking at the trends and news from 2021 we have discovered the products you should be stocking up on in January 2022.